 The traditional Cantonese bak chang is white because no soy sauce is used to season the rice.
 Salt and garlic oil is used instead.
 Marinated pork belly, mung beans, salted eggs, mushrooms and sometimes Chinese smoked sausages (腊肠) are added to the mix.
 Compared to Hokkien bak chang, I find the Cantonese version less heavy.

-I will go with a viognier for this dumpling.
-Viognier is a medium to full bodied white wine that exhibits tropical fruit notes, a slightly oily texture in the middle and a subtle bitterness at the back.
-If possible, I will choose a viognier that has not undergone oak aging, so that it is less creamy and more alive.
+I will go with a Chenin Blanc for this dumpling.
+Chenin Blanc is a medium to full bodied white wine that exhibits tropical fruit notes, a slightly oily texture in the middle and a subtle creaminess.
+If possible, I will choose a Chenin Blanc that has undergone only a little oak aging, so that it is less creamy and more alive.
 I find the bitterness actually adds a very nice touch to the dumpling.
 Alternatively, if creaminess is not your thing, an Italian Pinot Grigio may work.
 The fresh acidity in the Pinot Grigio helps to cut through the oil and fats of the Cantonese bak chang, leaving your palate refreshed for a second bite and sip.

 Teochew bak chang is unique in that red bean or lotus seed paste is used as the sweet filling.
 Sometimes, the bak chang only has the sweet filling without the meat.
 Here, I am talking about the one with pork in it.
 The best Teochew bak chang are both sweet and savoury in equal measures.